-- 1. One could reach at least one root server through six of the nine ISPs 100% of the time after we applied the filter.
-The same statistic for the other three ISPs is 99.974% for ISP2, 99.978% for ISP5 and 99.996% for ISP8. - 2.
-One could reach at least 6 root servers through either ISP1 or ISP3 100% of the time even after we applied the filter, while the same statistic for the other ISPs ranges from 99.855% to 99.992%.
-This is because ISP1 and ISP3 (both are US-based global ISPs) had considerably better reachability to the root servers before filtering was applied (see Figure 7). - 3.
-The percentage of time to reach all the 13 root servers through ISP8 is very low (25.728%).
-This is mainly due to ISP8's poor reachability to the DNS "E" root server: it had no route to this server 71.5% of the time during our study period.
-The percentage of time when all the 13 servers were reachable through the other eight ISPs ranges from 90.228% to 97.780%.
+1. One could reach at least one root server through six of the nine ISPs 100 percent of the time after we applied the filter.
+The same statistic for the other three ISPs is 99.974 percent for ISP2, 99.978 percent for ISP5, and 99.996 percent for ISP8.

+- 2. One could reach at least six root servers through either ISP1 or ISP3 100 percent of the time, even after we applied the filter, while the same statistic for the other ISPs ranges from 99.855 to 99.992 percent.
+This is because ISP1 and ISP3 (both are US-based global ISPs) had considerably better reachability to the root servers before filtering was applied (see Fig. 7). - 3.
+The percentage of time to reach all the 13 root servers through ISP8 is very low after filtering (25.728 percent).
+This is mainly due to ISP8's poor reachability to the DNS "E" root server: It had no route to this server 71.5 percent of the time during our study period.
+The percentage of time when all the 13 servers were reachable through the other eight ISPs ranges from 90.228 to 97.780 percent.

 It is essential that a network be able to reach at least one DNS root/gTLD server at all times in order for DNS to operate correctly.
 As we have seen, six of the nine ISPs we studied allow our router to satisfy this requirement after adding the filter protection.
-If a network has less than ideal reachability to the DNS servers even without the filter, it needs to improve its reachability first.
+If a network has less than ideal reachability to the DNS servers, even without the filter, it needs to improve its reachability first.

-It is also important to keep in mind that we measured the reachability through a single ISP, but in reality an ISP peers with multiple ISPs and multi-homed client ASes are becoming a common case.
-Thus we expect the actual reachability to top level DNS servers to be much higher than the values we report here, both before and after the deployment of our path-filtering protection mechanism.
+It is also important to keep in mind that we measured the reachability through a single ISP, but, in reality, an ISP peers with multiple ISPs and multihomed client ASes are becoming a common case.
+Thus, we expect the actual reachability to top-level DNS servers to be much higher than the values we report here, both before and after the deployment of our path-filtering protection mechanism.